MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 The Teams Auto Attendant & Call Queue Historical Report Power BI template provides the following three reports:

+- The [Auto Attendant (old)](media/aa-cq-historical-report-sample-aa-v308-orig.png) report shows analytics for calls coming into your auto attendants.
-- The [Auto Attendant](media/aa-cq-historical-report-sample-aa-v307.png) report shows analytics for calls coming into your auto attendants.
+- The [Auto Attendant (new)](media/aa-cq-historical-report-sample-aa-v308-new.png) report shows analytics for calls coming into your auto attendants.
+- The [Call Queue (old)](media/aa-cq-historical-report-sample-cq-v308-orig.png) report shows analytics for calls coming into your call queues.
-- The [Call Queue](media/aa-cq-historical-report-sample-cq-v307.png) report shows analytics for calls coming into your call queues.
+- The [Call Queue (new)](media/aa-cq-historical-report-sample-cq-v308-new.png) report shows analytics for calls coming into your call queues.
+- The [Agent Timeline (old)](media/aa-cq-historical-report-sample-at-v308-orig.png) report shows a timeline view of agents being active in call queue calls.
-- The [Agent Timeline](media/aa-cq-historical-report-sample-at-v307.png) report shows a timeline view of agents being active in call queue calls.
+- The [Agent Timeline (new)](media/aa-cq-historical-report-sample-at-v308-new.png) report shows a timeline view of agents being active in call queue calls.

 These reports use data from the Voice Applications Analytics Collector (VAAC) service.